 How long does it take to walk the Cotswold Way?

-The biggest decision you need to make when planning your Cotswold Way walk is how many days you want to spread it over – the right timing will depend on your fitness, how much exploring you want to do along the way, and how much time you have to spare.
+The biggest decision you need to make when planning your Cotswold Way walk is how many days you want to spread it over – the right timing will depend on your fitness, how much exploring you want to do along the way, and how much time you have available to do it in.

 A very fit, experienced hiker who wants to push themselves could complete the Cotswold Way in 5–6 days.
-Though that would mean early starts and long days, walking around 18–20 miles a day straight through without stopping off along the way.
+Though that would mean early starts and long days, with around 18–20 miles of walking each day, going straight through without making any stops along the way.

 Most people walking the Cotswold Way straight through do it in 7–8 days.
 This gives you around 13–14 miles to walk each day, which is still a challenge for someone with average fitness but means you don’t have such long walking days and gives you a bit more time to spare.

-Or if you want to explore some of the destinations along the route, spreading the Cotswold Way over 9–10 days means you only have around 10 miles to walk each day so can take it easy and stop off for a pub lunch, visit a National Trust property or add in a rest day.
+Or if you want to explore some of the destinations along the route, spreading the Cotswold Way over 9–10 days means you only have around 10 miles to walk each day so can take it easy and stop off for a pub lunch, visit a National Trust property or add in a rest day to break it up.

 The other big decision you need to make when walking the Cotswold Way is which direction to do it in – from north to south or from south to north?
 Most of the guidebooks are based around walking from north to south, starting in Chipping Campden and finishing in Bath, which seems to be the most common direction.
 But each direction has its benefits and drawbacks.